jdan/tota11y/README.md

 then in Chrome, enter `chrome://extensions` in the address bar to load the Chrome extensions  page.
 At the top left of the Chrome extensions page, click the *Load Unpacked* button.
 From the file browser, select the `./build` folder and press the *Select* button to load the tota11y Chrome extension unpacked.

-## Loading tota11y as an temporary add-on in Firefox
+## Loading tota11y as a temporary add-on in Firefox

 Build the project